-Hunner's ulcers, simply put are painful ulcers in your urinary bladder.
-These ulcers are inextricably linked to another disorder called the painful bladder syndrome or intestinal cystitis.
-They occur in 10 to 15 percent of people with interstitia cystitis.
 These, in fact, are red patches or lesions on the bladder wall which can stiffen tissue and cause reduced bladder capacity.
 Hunner’s ulcers bleed, ooze pus and can be of different sizes.
 The ulcers in the bladder can be extremely painful and uncomfortable.

 These are called Hunner’s ulcers because they were first described by Dr. Guy LeRoy Hunner, a Johns Hopkins gynecologist, in 1915.
 Since Hunner’s ulcers are seen only in people with intestinal cystitis, it’s important to know more about this painful life-altering bladder disorder before we can even understand how to deal with them.

-IC is also called painful bladder syndrome.
+IC ( Interstitial cystitis ) is also called painful bladder syndrome.
 Another important thing to know about IC is that it strikes more women than men.
 IC is a chronic disorder and there’s no cure for it.
 It causes recurring bouts of pain and pressure in the urinary bladder and the pelvic area.
 This is often accompanied by an urgent and frequent need to urinate.
 Sufferers may have to rush to the ‘loo’ as much as 40, 50, or 60 times a day.

-Hunner's ulcers can only be accurately diagnosed by doing a cytoscopy which involves inserting a fibre-optic tube through the urethra to look at the bladder wall closely.
-During this procedure, a tissue sample from the bladder wall is usually also taken to rule out bladder cancer.
-Cytoscopy is usually done with hydrodistention under local anesthesia.
+Cystoscopy is usually done with hydrodistention under local anesthesia.
 This involves filling the bladder with a liquid for stretching it to provide a closer view of the bladder wall.
-Usually, a urologist performs this surgery along with a gynaecologist.
+Usually, a urologist performs this surgery along with a gynecologist.
 IC and also Hunner’s ulcers are both a diagnosis of exclusion.
 This means that they’re diagnosed only after a number of other conditions have been ruled out.

 Hence, the urologist will first take your thorough medical history, followed by a physical exam and a pelvic exam for women patients and perform tests for ruling out infection, and other disorders like bladder stones and cancer, kidney disease, multiple sclerosis, endometriosis, sexually transmitted diseases amongst others.
-Only after these tests are inconclusive or uncertain and if there is blood in urine, will the urologist go for cystoscopy.
+Only after these tests are inconclusive or uncertain and if there is blood in urine, will the urologist go for cystoscopy?